Medley swimming: Technique

+For all the transitions, the swimmer may conduct their underwater phase for up to 15m, where then swimmers will have to resurface and continue swimming with proper technique.

 Medley relay

-Medley relay consists of four different swimmers in one relay race, each swimming one of the four strokes.
+The medley relay consists of four different swimmers in one relay race, each swimming one of the four strokes.

 Stroke order

-Medley relay is swum by four different swimmers, each swimming one of the four strokes.
-The stroke order is different from that of the individual medley.
-Backstroke is the first event as backstroke is started from the water.
+The stroke order of the medley relay is different from that of the individual medley.
+Backstroke is the first event as this stroke is started from the water.
 If backstroke were not the first event, the starting backstroke swimmer and the finishing previous swimmer could block each other.
-The remaining strokes are sorted according to the speed, with breaststroke being the slowest and freestyle being the fastest stroke.
-The order of the strokes is as follows:
+The remaining strokes are sorted according to the speed, with breaststroke being the slowest, butterfly in the middle, and freestyle being the fastest stroke.
+The order of the strokes for medley relay is as follows: